 Health and Wellness Staff:

-Liz LaRocque, RN, NCSN, serves Cambridge Montessori School full time as our School Nurse and Wellness Coordinator.
+Rahimah Ahmad, RN, serves Cambridge Montessori School as our School Nurse and Wellness Coordinator.
 Our School Psychologist, Dr. Gretchen Felopulos, is on campus Mondays, Wednesdays and Fridays and available for consultation when not on campus.
 Dr. Pearl Riney is the supervising physician for CMS, providing consultation and guidance to our school nurse and staff as needed throughout the year.
 All Cambridge Montessori School staff working directly with children are fully certified in First Aid and CPR through the American Heart Association.

 Health services at CMS seek to involve students, families and staff in optimizing the health and wellness of our community.

 School Nursing Services for students are provided within the guidelines of the Massachusetts Comprehensive School Health Program and include:

 - Obtaining health and safety information for each student at the start of each school year

 - Identification of health care needs and implementation of individualized health care plans for students with health concerns